HostactylDevelopment/HostactylForPterodactylv1/README.md

 # Hostactyl

 > [!TO BE NOTED]
-> This version of Hostactyl is in the beta stage.
+> This version of Hostactyl for Pterodactyl is in the beta stage.
 This is the very first version of the client panel.
-This version may not be compatible for proper hosting(s) for now, however, it is good for testing purposes and pratice.
+This version may not be compatible for production purposes for now, however it is great for testing purposes and pratice.

-Hostactyl is an open-source Modern Pterodactyl Client Panel made for hosting(s) to make their services reliable with our easy-to-use client panel.
+Hostactyl for Pterodactyl is an open-source Modern Pterodactyl Client Panel made for hosting(s) to make their services reliable with our easy-to-use client panel.

 # Supported Operating Systems: